 Halloween candy is part of the less nutritious choices of foods that are available.
 They are occasional choices in your household, ideally, whereas more nutritious foods make up most of the menu so that your children get all the nutrients they need to grow and be healthy.
 Less nutritious foods are not necessarily inherently bad for one’s health, but they offer little or nothing in the way of nutrition.
 But for these foods, including Halloween candy, it’s not about the vitamins and minerals; it’s about taste and pleasure and fun!

 Learning to be able to handle these foods, and make choices, is all part of being a healthy eater.
 In the long run, that is what we would like for our children to have: a healthy relationship to food.

 - Serve a complete meal before going out trick-or-treating.
 At least you know they will have some nutritious foods in their bellies (if nothing else, this will probably make you feel better).

 - Tell them in advance what the approach will be with their candy.

 - Tell them they have the power to choose how much of which candy they eat.

 - Let them know that they are responsible for how they feel after eating their candy.

 Help them learn to listen to their body.
 As they eat their candy, ask them if they feel full.
 Let them know they will have a chance to eat some more tomorrow and the next day.
-There are also natural consequences from eating too much candy…stomach aches, difficulty sleeping, perhaps not feeling so great the next day.
-If your kids experience any of these, acknowledge them “I see you have a tummy ache” and help them see the link “you ate a lot of candy, and sometimes that gives people a belly ache”.
+There are also natural consequences from eating too much candy—stomach aches, difficulty sleeping, perhaps not feeling so great the next day.
+If your kids experience any of these, acknowledge them, “I see you have a tummy ache,” and help them to see the link “you ate a lot of candy, and sometimes that gives people a belly ache”.